qualityq/AI_chatbot_GUI/README.md

 ![Image of F.A.Q](https://i.imgur.com/auWJ2f8.png/)

--Add "api.py" file that has your own API from OpenAI's website to the project folder.

--Add your API in the file using API_KEY = "enter API key here".
+-Add "api.py" file that has your own API from OpenAI's website, to the project folder and include your APY key using API_KEY = "enter key here".

--Make sure to install PyQt, api, openai, pip, Python.
+-Make sure to install PyQt, api, openai, pip packages.